o3de/o3de.org/content/docs/tools-ui/uidev-component-development-guidelines.md

 ## UI development best practices

 Writing code to extend the core O3DE Editor?
-Here are some high level suggestions to comply with the UI guidelines:
+Here are some high-level suggestions to comply with the UI guidelines:

 + The UI styling uses an AWS standard color palette, which includes grays and blues.
 Creating a custom style and color override will have your tool looking inconsistent with the rest of the O3DE Editor.
 We suggest avoiding custom style overrides whenever possible so that O3DE appears as one cohesive application.
 + The Editor now supports vector file formats for icons, which prevents them from appearing blurry or pixelated on high DPI displays.
 Make sure to use SVG files for your icons, and replace old PNGs and JPGs with vector graphics images in existing tools if possible.